Present Your Work

-We invite you to share about educational resources, projects, and programs that demonstrate ways to support students in building scientific worldviews.
-Materials can expand upon the BIOME subthemes of inclusive teaching practices, interdisciplinarity, and communicating science or any other topics that address supporting students in constructing their own scientific view of the world.
-Proposals are due June 18, 2021.
+We invite you to share about educational resources, projects, and programs that demonstrate ways to support students.
+Materials can connect to and expand upon the BIOME theme of inclusive, diverse, equitable, and accessible communities in STEM classrooms.
+Workshop proposals are due May 17.
+WIP and Posters & Beyond submissions are due June 10.

-There are several ways for you to share about your project during Workshop Week (July 26-30) and we invite you to choose the level of participation that will work best for your goals and schedule.
+There are several ways for you to share about your project during Synchronous Week (July 18-22) and we invite you to choose the level of participation that will work best for your goals and schedule.
 The participation options are summarized in the table with more information available below.
 Learn more about the schedule.

 Ways to share your work

 |Posters & Beyond||Develop material to share, post as QUBES Open Education Resource, monitor comments and discussions.||Topic Discussion (1 hour)|

 Develop workshop outline, share with workshop organizers, develop pre-session assignment.

 Work-in-Progress (WIPs) are an opportunity to share early drafts of ideas and resources with colleagues for feedback.
 This concept is an adaptation of the Life Discovery Share Fair.
 Here's an example from the 2019 Summer Workshop on using Jupyter Notebooks.

 How will WIP materials be shared?

 WIP materials can be shared in several ways.
 You can choose to share your material publicly, publish it as an OER (and potentially version it later), or share it to a private Collection, accessible only to BIOME Institute participants.